golinuxcloudnative/CKS/SystemHardening/apparmor/README.md

 * localhost/<profile_name> to apply the profile loaded on the host with the name <profile_name>
 * unconfined to indicate that no profiles will be loaded

+Load a profile `aa-enforced deny-write-profile`, the name of profile is `k8s-apparmor-example-deny-write`

 ```yaml
 apiVersion: v1
 kind: Pod